So, should you broadcast your podcast on Youtube? Yes, of course! The question is: how to upload it correctly to attract an even larger audience?

 So what will my Ausha generated video look like?

-The video that Ausha’s platform generates for you will have:
+The video that Ausha’s hosting platform generates for you will have:

 - Your episode’s image (or your show’s image if you don’t have one just for that episode)